not-dalia/irrelevant-space/_notes/CHI 2025 Abstracts.md

 ## Editing title and abstract after submission

 The PCS form can't be updated after submission.
 However, the PDF submission can have minor edits to title and abstract.
+**Update:** An new abstract field has been added to the form to allow submitting an update abstract.

 ## Desk Rejections